Kapvay extended-release tabletsPronunciation

-- Barbiturates (eg, phenobarbital), benzodiazepines (eg, alprazolam), beta-blockers (eg, propranolol), calcium channel blockers (eg, verapamil), digoxin, or phenothiazines (eg, chlorpromazine) because they may increase the risk of Kapvay extended-release tablets's side effects
+- Barbiturates (eg, phenobarbital), benzodiazepines (eg, alprazolam), beta-blockers (eg, propranolol), diltiazem, digoxin, phenothiazines (eg, chlorpromazine), or verapamil because they may increase the risk of Kapvay extended-release tablets's side effects

 - Tricyclic antidepressants (eg, amitriptyline) because they may decrease Kapvay extended-release tablets's effectiveness